oracle-livelabs/database/edition-based-redefinition/setup-hr-schema/setup-hr-schema.md

 5. Connect as admin user and enter admin password when prompted. **This is the ADMIN password for the database and it is provided will creating the ATP database**.

-   If you are using livelabs tenancy, you should refer your login page for getting those credentials.
+   **If you are using livelabs tenancy, you should refer your login page for getting those credentials**

    ```text
    <copy>connect admin@ebronline_medium</copy>